Reeltown Bee Yard 1,

 Bee Yard Specifics

-The moisture content of this honey was 16.5% when bottled in September 2022.
+The moisture content of this honey was 18.5% when extracted in 2023.

 Extracting & Bottling